Azeret/galIMF/README.md

 ### For Python programs

-You can download the GalIMF repository and call the galIMF module based on the placement in your computer.
+You can download the GalIMF repository and call the [galIMF.py](https://github.com/Azeret/galIMF/blob/master/galIMF.py) module based on the placement in your computer.

-If the Module directory is in the same directory as your own Python script (this is the case of the presented examples) you will import galIMF as:
+If the Module directory is in the same directory as your own Python script (this is the case of the presented examples) you will import [galIMF.py](https://github.com/Azeret/galIMF/blob/master/galIMF.py) as:
 ```python
 import galIMF
 ```